 Xbox One S: Honestly, there isn't a big difference with the Xbox One S over the original: the GPU is bumped up to 914 Mhz to help with the 4K upscaling, and it can make for improved frame rates or added effects in games, but there's no significant distance between them.

-Verdict: The Xbox One X can push more detailed-looking games at native 4K resolution at potentially 60 frames per second, depending on game, and it'll certainly beat the PlayStation 4 Pro (which does 4.2 teraflops) to be the most powerful console out today.
+Verdict: The Xbox One X can push more detailed-looking games at native 4K resolution at potentially 60 frames per second, depending on game, and it beats out the PlayStation 4 Pro (which does 4.2 teraflops) as the powerful console out today.
 If you need the best of the best, then yes, this is where the Xbox One X shows its worth.

 Should you upgrade from Xbox One?
 Yes!